YH-Choi-001/YH-Choi-001/README.md

 - 🌱 I’m currently learning C++
 - 📫 How to reach me : yhei.choi@gmail.com

-- President of the Robotics and Electronics Club of CSWCSS
+- President of the Robotics and Electronics Club of CSWCLS
-- CSWCSS Robotics Team - software team
+- CSWCLS Robotics Team - software team

 <!---
 YH-Choi-001/YH-Choi-001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.